computational-expression/lab02/README.md

 When you write code to control an LED, you are actually telling the Pico to send a **3.3V electrical signal** through specific pins.
 LEDs (Light Emitting Diodes) work by allowing current to flow in one direction, converting electrical energy into light.
 The built-in LED on your Pico 2W can be controlled using the `"LED"` pin identifier through MicroPython commands.

 This direct hardware control is what makes microcontrollers different from regular computers - your code immediately affects the physical world through electricity and electronic components.

-## Overview

-Welcome to your introduction to physical computing and IoT hardware!
-You'll apply Python fundamentals (variables, data types, arithmetic, conditionals) to control actual hardware with the Raspberry Pi Pico 2 W.

-You will create a **Smart Light Controller** that controls the built-in LED on your Pico 2 W and displays system information using your Python programming skills.

 ## Learning Objectives